Stereo101/python-MidiToVirtualPianoMacro/README.md

 ## Instructions
 1. Go to the releases page and download the latest release for your operating system (Windows, Linux, etc.).
 2. Extract `pyMIDI` and `playSong` and add some MIDI files to the same directory as the two programs.
 3. In the folder's address bar, type cmd and press Enter.
 This opens the Command Prompt in that folder.
-Then, type `pip install keyboard` to install the required python package.
+Then, type `pip install pynput` to install the required python package.
 4. Run `pyMIDI`.
 It will show you a list of songs from the directory it is in.
 Pick any song and it will generate a few files.
    1. `song.txt` is that `playSong` will read to play the song.
    2. `midiRecord.txt` is for debugging purposes.
 It shows that the converter did while converting the MIDI file.